FastCLIPstyler: Optimisation-free Text-based Image Style Transfer Using Style Representations: Method

 \subsection{Loss function}

+In this section, we begin by exploring the loss function we use to optimise the model for each text prompt to generate their corresponding style embedding labels.
+We later discuss the loss function used to train the generalised model using these style embedding labels.

-This section explores the loss function that we use to train the model.
-We define $L_{global}$, which measures the closeness of the image generated by the style transfer model with the text input using CLIP.
-We construct this exactly the same way as recommended by Kwon and Ye \cite{kwon2021clipstyler}.
-The similarity between the generated image and a given text string in the CLIP space is given by:
+As proposed by Kwon and Ye \cite{kwon2021clipstyler} and originally suggested by StyleGAN-NADA \cite{gal2021stylegan}, we adopt the directional loss $L_{dir}$ to measure the closeness of the image generated by the style transfer model with the text input using CLIP in a stable way.

-where $I_c$ is the content image, $t_{sty}$ is the text describing the style, $f$ is the style application network that generates the stylised image, and $D_{CLIP}$ is the CLIP distance function that computes the closeness between an image and a text.
-Similarly to Kwon and Ye \cite{kwon2021clipstyler}, we use a modified version of this loss, directional loss $L_{dir}$, which was originally suggested by StyleGAN-NADA \cite{gal2021stylegan} to make the learning more stable.
-This loss is defined as:

-where $E_I$ and $E_T$ are image and text embedder of CLIP, $t_{sty}$ is the input query, and $t_{src}$ is simply a constant string set to `A photo' for natural content images.

-One of the major contributions of Kwon and Ye \cite{kwon2021clipstyler} was the introduction of a novel PatchCLIP loss term that they showed to greatly improve the result of style transfer.
-We use this loss term as well for our training exactly as recommended by them.
-For computing this loss term, the final stylised image is randomly cropped and augmented into different patches, and the directional loss $L_{dir}$ is computed for each patch independently.
-In order to avoid over-stylisation, a threshold rejection is also implemented.
-This sets the loss contribution from a patch to zero if its $L_{dir}$ is lower than a certain threshold.
-Overall, the patch loss $L_{patch}$ is defined as,

-where $\hat{I}^i_{cs}$ is the $i$-th patch of the augmented image, $aug$ is a random perspective augmentation, $N$ is the total number of patches and $R(\cdot , \cdot)$ is the threshold function.

-CLIPstyler uses two other loss terms as well in addition to these.
-They define a content loss that is meant to ensure that the content is preserved during the transfer and a total variation regularization loss to alleviate side artefacts from irregular pixels.
+We also adopt PatchCLIP loss, $L_{patch}$, a novel loss term proposed by \cite{kwon2021clipstyler} that was shown to greatly improve the stylisation results.
+CLIPstyler also defines a content loss that is meant to ensure that the content is preserved during the transfer and a total variation regularisation loss to alleviate unwanted artefacts.
 However, we find that these loss terms are unnecessary for our training since the Ghiasi network has already been trained to preserve content, as well as to apply the style in a manner that is visually pleasing.
-Hence we only use $L_{dir}$ and $L_{patch}$ from \cite{kwon2021clipstyler}.
+Hence we only use the CLIP-based losses, $L_{dir}$ and $L_{patch}$, from \cite{kwon2021clipstyler}.